- Cyber incident signs

 Step 5: Install anti-malware and antivirus

-Anti-malware is a piece of software designed to scan, detect and delete viruses or signs of hidden malware.
-There is a type of malware called trojan horse, which uses social engineering tactics to trick the victims into installing it without their intent.
+Anti-malware is a piece of software designed to scan, detect, and delete viruses or signs of hidden malware.
+There is a type of malware called a Trojan horse, which uses social engineering tactics to trick the victims into installing it without their knowledge.

 The trick is to make the victims believe that the only thing they have downloaded or obtained is the intended file, when in fact it has a malicious hidden payload.